Zylashro/barbershop/README.md

 1. Responsive navigation bar.
 2. Stacking columns.
-3. A submit form ranging over four different tabs which consists of:
+3. A submit form ranging over four different tabs which consist of:
     - A checkbox group, with custom JS written to check and validate the input,
     - Radio buttons,
     - And two more forms with the ability to attach a file.